Sony RX10 II vs RX100 III

-Both the RX10 II and the RX100 III have been discontinued, but can regularly be found used on eBay.
+Both the RX10 II and the RX100 III have been discontinued, but can regularly be found used on ebay.
 The RX100 III was replaced by the Sony RX100 IV, while the RX10 II was followed by the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony RX10 II Manual (free pdf) or the online Sony RX100 III Manual.
+Further information on the features and operation of the RX10 II and RX100 III can be found, respectively, in the Sony RX10 II Manual (free pdf) or the online Sony RX100 III Manual.

 So what conclusions can be drawn?
 Is the Sony RX10 II better than the Sony RX100 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.